fun-land/fun-land/packages/accessor-ts/README.md

 # accessor-ts

 Accessor-ts is a library for doing immutable updates and querying on nested data structures in a way that is composable and powerful.
 This is similar to lens and traversal libraries like [partial.lenses](https://github.com/calmm-js/partial.lenses), [monacle-ts](https://github.com/gcanti/monocle-ts), and [shades](https://github.com/jamesmcnamara/shades).
-This library aims to allow easy typed composition of optics without the bewildering functional programming jargon that usually comes with them
+This library aims to allow easy typed composition of optics without the bewildering functional programming jargon that usually comes with them.

 ## Installation

 ```bash
   npm install -S accessor-ts
 ```

+## Prerequisites
+* This library and it's examples uses [currying](https://blog.bitsrc.io/understanding-currying-in-javascript-ceb2188c339), arrow functions, and generics extensively so it'll help if you're familiar with those concepts.
+* TypeScript - While usage without TypeScript will work, you lose a lot of the benefit of this library without types.
+If you're looking for an optics library for use without TS check out [partial.lenses](https://github.com/calmm-js/partial.lenses).

 ## Examples